industrial kettle with agitator

 - Dairy products, ice cream bases, processed cheeses, and mixtures with suspended solids.

-- Viscous preparations that require prevention of burning, sedimentation, or phase separation.
+- Viscous preparations that require avoiding burning, sedimentation, or phase separation.

 Cosmetics and personal care